Links on this page go to external web sites.General | Business | Education | Federal Government | Miscellaneous | New York

 Mohawks of Kahnawake

-This site containts a history of the Oneida nation and a description of the Oneida land claim.
+This site contains a history of the Oneida nation and a description of the Oneida land claim.

 Ohwejagehka: Ha`degaenage: Iroquois Language and Songs

-Homepage of the Seneca Nation of Indians with information on their culture, history, genealogy, and reservations.
+The homepage of the Seneca Nation of Indians has information on their culture, history, genealogy, and reservations.

 Tyendinaga Mohawk Territory

-History and current information on the Tyendinaga Mohawks who originally lived in the Mohawk Valley, who are now located in Ontario, Canada.
+This web site provides history and current information on the Tyendinaga Mohawks who originally lived in the Mohawk Valley and who are now located in Ontario, Canada.
 This site is also the home of the First Nations Technical Institute, an education and training facility.